htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   job epoch history file.
   :jira:`2060`

-- Fixed a rare race condition where *condor_rm*'ing a parallel universe job would not remove the job if the rm happened after the job was matched but before it fully started :jira:`2070`
+- Fixed a rare race condition where :tool:`condor_rm`'ing a parallel universe job would not remove the job if the rm happened after the job was matched but before it fully started :jira:`2070`